 Patience pays, always!
 So, don’t be discouraged if your efforts don’t reflect immediately in your next Chemistry test.
 Remember how you started with just learning the alphabet but now you write page-long essays?
 Did you learn that overnight?
 No, it takes time.
 But what matters most is consistency.
 Remain committed to your goal of improving and continue working towards it.
 Eventually, you will develop an affinity towards the subject and it will no longer be taxing to balance chemical equations or a struggle to remember the colour, temperature, or the state of the resulting products.

-Above all, never forget to take a moment to appreciate your own efforts.
+Never forget to take a moment to appreciate your own efforts.
 Make it a point to recognise how far you have come.
 This not only motivates you but also strengthens your confidence, gradually helping you grow and excel.

 Which tip did you find the most useful?
 Do share with us in the comments below!